kubedb/docs/docs/guides/percona-xtradb/reconfigure/cluster/index.md

   databaseRef:
     name: sample-pxc
   configuration:
-    configSecret:
+    configuration:
-      name: new-px-configuration
+      secretName: new-px-configuration
 ```

 Here,

 - `spec.databaseRef.name` specifies that we are reconfiguring `sample-pxc` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
-- `spec.configuration.configSecret.name` specifies the name of the new secret.
+- `spec.configuration.configuration.secretName` specifies the name of the new secret.

 Let's create the `PerconaXtraDBOpsRequest` CR we have shown above,